mmcdan13/Pewlett_Hackard_Analysis/README.md

 ### More Insights

-To provide even more insight I have created two more tables.
-The first table shows the number of eligible mentorship employees per title.
-The second table shows the number of retiring employees per department.
+To provide even more insight I have created two more tables:

+This first table shows the number of eligible mentorship employees per title.

 ![](/Images/mentorship_eligibility_title.png)

+This second table shows the number of retiring employees per department.
 ![](/Images/unique_titles_by_dept.png)